EnsembleUI/ensemble_docs/pages/concepts/widget-sizing.md

 **Note**: *just because a widget can determine its own size doesn't mean it will get the size it needs.
 The final sizing will be bounded by the constraints (minimum/maximum width and minimum/maximum height) provided by the parent widget.*

 #### Widgets without Intrinsic Sizes
-Conversely, some widgets cannot determine their sizes.
+Conversely, some widgets cannot determine their sizes (or it may not make sense to).
 These widgets rely on their parent to provide the sizing constraints.
 Without the constraint an error will occur, and the system will attempt to give you warnings.
 If the warning system misses this, the screen may be rendered as a blank screen.

 **Examples:** Divider, Map, TextInput (width), ..
 ```yaml